spawnfest/espresso-beam/README.md

 *Rabbits can eat carrots.*
 *Wolves can eat rabbits.*
 *Carrots... stay still and wait to be eaten.*

+Moreover,

+*Wolves can form wolves pack and chase rabbits!*

 Our main goal has been to